maoberlehner/markus-oberlehner-net/content/blog/antifragile-web-development.md

 ## Wrapping it up

-Although I think it has some flaws, I still can highly recommend reading Taleb's book [US](https://amzn.to/34DtU6g) / [DE](https://amzn.to/34DtU6g) / [UK](https://amzn.to/31yy5OP).
+Although I think it has some flaws, I still can highly recommend reading Taleb's book.
 Taleb tends to apply his methodology to various areas of life.
 I recommend you to make sure always to remember that it is, at its core, about risk management and that this is the area of expertise of Taleb.
 So take everything that he writes about more general topics like what he eats and drinks with a grain of salt.
 I understand those anecdotes as examples for practical applications of the heuristics described in the book, but not as definitive rules that everybody must follow precisely the way he does.